meaniebeanie22/meaniebeanie22.github.io/chapters/black-dog-appears-and-disappears.md

 4. Black Dog runs
 5. Bill has (his first) stroke
 #### Analysis
 This chapter is mainly character development.
 We have a vivid description of both Black Dog and Livesey, along with foreshadowing about Bill's eventual demise due to a stroke from rum.
-The events of this chapter fuel the fire for the book, as it further continues to construct that sence of adventure and mystery tha Stevenson creates throughout the book.
+The events of this chapter fuel the fire for the book, as it further continues to construct that sence of adventure and mystery tha Stevenson creates throughout the novel.
 ## Annotated chapter
-IT was not very long after this that there occurred the first of the mysterious events that rid us at last of the captain, though not, as you will see, of his affairs.
-It was a bitter cold winter, with long, hard frosts and heavy gales; and it was plain from the first that my poor father was little likely to see the spring.
+[:IT was not very long after this that there occurred the first of the mysterious events that rid us at last of the captain, though not, as you will see, of his affairs.](#stroke) It was a bitter cold winter, with long, hard frosts and heavy gales; and it was plain from the first that my poor father was little likely to see the spring.
 He sank daily, and my mother and I had all the inn upon our hands, and were kept busy enough without